ippas/ifpan-annaradli-ldopa/README.md

  | L6starP_2 | exp | 7349488 | 1837372 |  |

 ### sample analysis
-All samples were aligned to a rat reference genome (rn6).
+All samples were aligned to a rat reference genome (rn6) with hisat2.
 For initial analysis transcripts were quantified by cuffquant and then the following groups have been compared: L ctrl vs L exp, P ctrl vs P exp, L vs P ctrl, L vs P exp with cuffdiff and transcripts normalised with cuffnorm.

 ### sample quality control